LaboratoryOfNeurobiology/modeling-sustained-spontaneous-brainstem-oscillations/README.md

 ## Note about the file structure
 The data points for each step are generated and then split across multiple files before being simulated, then aggregated, and then shuttled to generate more points.
 This is to account for the increasinly growing number of points in each iteration step as not all of the points can be simulated in parallel on one node.
 The checkpoint files called Iteration files are saved in the Iteration_n folder where n is the iteration number.

-## Start to Finish
+## Start to Finish Instructions
 ###### Clone this repository locally:
+In a new shell,

 `cd ~/Directory_where_you_want_to_store_the_code`
 `git clone git@github.com:QuantumAlmonds/PacemakerNucleus.git`

-Once this command finishes, you will have a copy of the project saved locally to your directory.
+Once the clone finishes, you will have a copy of the project saved locally to your directory.

 ###### Setup a working directory on the cluster:
 `ssh username@login.discovery.neu.edu`